MOEAFramework/MOEAFramework/docs/addingAlgorithms.md

-## Defining New Algorithms
+# Defining New Algorithms

-Similary, we can develop new optimization algorithms by implementing the `Algorithm` interface.
+We can introduce new optimization algorithms by implementing the `Algorithm` interface.
 Instead of implementing this interface directly, there are several abstract classes that provide common functionality, including `AbstractAlgorithm` and `AbstractEvolutionaryAlgorithm`.